 What advice would you give to someone looking to start their own business?

 I would look in the mirror and ask yourself, “Is this what I really want?”
-You have to have tremendous patience, passion and motivation to chase after a dream like building a business.
+You have to have tremendous patience, passion, and motivation to chase after a dream-like building a business.
 There are days where you are going to want to give up and there are days where you think you’ll never do anything else with your time.
 The second question you have to ask yourself is “Am I willing to sacrifice?”
 Are you willing to sacrifice time with your family?
-Are you willing to sacrifice your body, your mind and spirit to something you truly want?
-Are you emotionally stable to handle the ups and down of starting out?
+Are you willing to sacrifice your body, your mind, and your spirit for something you truly want?
+Are you emotionally stable to handle the ups and downs of starting out?
 If you answer YES, then you might be onto something.
 If you answer NO, then don’t bother, you are not ready.